alphanome-ai/interview-screening-task-2/README.md

 > We aim for the background videos to be as closely related as possible to the job description or job ad.

-## Current Process

-We take job description as an input and generate script content for the specific job ad video using LLMs.
+In order to generate the BG videeos, we take job description as an input and generate script content for the specific job ad video using LLMs.
 The script content is then again used to to generate keyword queries that are used to generate background videos from pexels.com API.

 ```mermaid
 flowchart TD